mrc/tla-tools/README.md

 * Error type (warning, error) is not guessed.
 * No extra support for "-tool" option (which makes tlc emit tool-readable messages.)
-* tlc requires a config file, and this package does nothing to help generate it.
 * It would be nice if it auto reverted the buffer after pcal (which rewrites the tla file.)
 Until something nicer is done, I'm using `auto-revert-mode`.
 Alternatively check out